meetfranz/plugins-legacy/docs/frontend_api.md

 ### injectCSS(cssFile)
 Injects the contents of one or more CSS files into the current webview

+Franz currently uses the webviews API to inject the CSS file.
+This makes it necessary to add the `!important` flag to the CSS attributes you like to override.

 #### Arguments
 1. `string` cssFile
   * CSS files that should be injected.
 This must be an absolute path to the file